Nature40/SENSO-Trail-App/README.md

 ### Prerequisites

-You need to have node, npm and npx installed
+You need to have node, npm installed

 ### Getting Started